Hip-Monsters/robot_freedom_motion_control/README.md

 ## Getting Started

-First, install the Arduino IDE on your prefered development OS.
+First, install the Arduino IDE on your preferred development OS.
 Linux, OXS and windows is supported.
 You can get the code <a href = "https://www.arduino.cc/en/software">here</a>.

-Next, download the required library and copy them to your developement folder.
+Next, download the required library and copy them to your development folder.

   - <a href="https://www.arduinolibraries.info/libraries/adafruit-bus-io">Adafruit_BusIO</a>
   - <a href="https://github.com/adafruit/Adafruit_BusIO">Adafruit_I2CDevice</a>